 The Edge of Technical Indicators

-Classical technical indicators like RSI and Stochastic are commonly used to build algorithmic trading strategies.
-But do these indicators really give you an edge in your market?
+Technical indicators are the basis of all algorithmic trading.
+But do these really give you an edge in your market?
 Are they able to define the times when you want to be invested?
 This article will show you a way to quantify and compare the edge of technical indicators.
-Knowing the edge of the indicator makes it an easy task to select the right indicator for your market.
-Continue reading

 Daily Extremes – Significance of time